yohannesHL/flask-dynamodb-app/docs/INSTRUCTIONS.md

 ### Locally

-Alternativly it is possible to run the app without docker (not recomended).
+It's also possible to run the app without docker (not recomended).

-You'll need `pipenv` installed on your machine.
+- install [pipenv](https://pypi.org/project/pipenv/) on your machine: `pip install pipenv`.

+- `cd` to the root folder where `Pipefile` is located.

-- install package on virtual environemnt:
+- install the package on virtual environemnt:
   ```
   pipenv install
   ```
-  on the root folder.
 - You'll need to activate the virtual environement before you can run any project specific comands like `python` or `flask` :

 ```